vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

 ### Containers Using Multiple Container Networks
 Create multiple container networks using `vic-machine`.

-**NOTE**: The networks known as container networks in vSphere Integrated Containers Engine terminology correspond to  external networks in Docker terminology.
+**NOTE**: The networks known as container networks in vSphere Integrated Containers Engine terminology correspond to  public networks in Docker terminology.

 Example: